SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

 1. Choose a state or column from the dropdown list.

-1. When you have added a state, select *Yes* or *No*.
+1. When you have chosen a state, select *Yes* or *No*.

    - Yes: The action executes only when the element is in the specified state.

    - No: The action executes only when the element is not in the specified state.

-1. When you have added a column, provide the necessary details based on the column type:
+1. When you have chosen a column, provide the necessary details based on the column type.

+   Some examples:

    - Element name: The action executes only when the element name matches this entry.